 In the rest of this post, we're going to guide you through the full redundancy process with a step-by-step guide.
 However, there's no getting away from the fact that this is a complicated process that needs to be handled carefully – get it wrong, and your company could face legal repercussions.

-If you're looking for professional redundancy guidance tailored specifically to small businesses, then sign up for our free webinar by clicking below.
+If you're looking for professional redundancy guidance tailored specifically to small businesses, then watch our free webinar by clicking below.